Hsun1031/DHT11Firebase/README.md

 # DHT11 Firebase

-This is for ESP32 DHT11 POST Data to Heroku Server and FireBase(Data Base)
+This is for ESP32 DHT11 POST Data to Heroku Server and FireBase(Data Base).

 ### Link
 * [console](https://github.com/Hsun1031/DHT11Firebase#console)